-Our program is designed to reduce recidivism, increase compliance, and provide a second chance for offenders to reintegrate successfully.
+Our service is designed to reduce recidivism, increase compliance, and provide a second chance for offenders to reintegrate successfully.
 Each applicant’s criminal history, behavior conformity, and risk indicators are assessed on a case-by-case basis.
 Generally speaking, H4O targets first-time, non-violent offenders who pose a low-risk for reoffending.

 Are Indigent Offenders Accepted?

 Public monies and grants are not available to companies who house sex offenders and therefore the rent we collect is critical to cover expenses, overhead and keep our doors open.
-Therefore, unfortunately, we are unable to provide housing for an offender who does not process a reliable source of income or financial sponsor.
+Therefore, unfortunately, we are unable to provide housing for an offender who does not possess a reliable source of income or financial sponsor.

 What are the Move-In Costs?